GreenBeanio/VGCHARTZ-Web-Scraper/README.md

   - This is a log of all the events and errors that occurred in the script.
 As well as how long they took.
 - platforms.csv
   - This is a list of all the codes the website uses to represent the various platforms.
 As well as the actual platform names that accompany them.

+# I Crashed!
+What Do I Do?

+Fear not!
+I have added functionality to continue after a crash with hopefully no lost data.

+- Open your "all_games.csv" file and find the last "Rank" in it.
+  - Make sure that it's "all_games.csv" and not "kept_games.csv" or you will end up with duplicates.
+- In the code set the "skipped_games" value to that number.
+- Set "use_specific_start" to True.

+That should start scraping the website back at the next game.

 # Shout-Out